-• Medicare Part D prescription drug plans offer some birth control coverage.
+Original Medicare (parts A and B) doesn’t cover birth control for preventing pregnancy.
+Medicare Part D prescription drug plans and some Medicare Advantage plans offer some birth control coverage.

-Although the majority of Medicare beneficiaries are age 65 and older, around 3 percent are between ages 18 and 44 in 2011 — roughly 919,700 women of reproductive age.
+Although the majority of Medicare beneficiaries are ages 65 years and older, around 3% were between ages 18 and 44 years in 2011, which means roughly 919,700 were people capable of becoming pregnant.

 If you’re in that group, it can be important to know what parts of Medicare cover birth control and how to get the most coverage.

-The Centers for Disease Control and Prevention (CDC) reports that about 65 percent of women between ages 15 and 49 in the United States used some form of birth control between 2017 and 2019.
+The Centers for Disease Control and Prevention (CDC) reports that about 65% of women between ages 15 and 49 years in the United States used some form of birth control between 2017 and 2019.

-In the United States, the most commonly prescribed birth control medications and devices include:
+The most commonly prescribed birth control medications and devices included:

 Original Medicare

-Although Medicare Part B covers many forms of preventive care (including health screenings and vaccines), birth control isn’t included in the preventive coverage offered by Medicare.
+Although Medicare Part B covers many forms of preventive care, such as health screenings and vaccines, birth control isn’t included in the preventive coverage Medicare offers.

-Original Medicare also typically doesn’t provide coverage for elective procedures such as vasectomies or implanting birth control devices.
+Original Medicare typically doesn’t provide coverage for elective birth control procedures like vasectomies or birth control implants.

-However, there are circumstances when Medicare Part B may cover medications and procedures that are also used for birth control.
+However, Medicare Part B may cover medications and procedures that are also used for birth control in some situations.

 Hysterectomies, for example, may be medically necessary to treat certain health conditions.
-Birth control pills that contain hormones may also be used to treat health conditions, including:
+Birth control pills that contain hormones may also treat certain health conditions, including:

 In these cases, Medicare may cover the medications and procedures because they are medically necessary to treat a condition.